> What is the Permanent Forestry under the ETS (previously called the Permanent Forest Sink Initiative?

 To be credible, a carbon offset needs to follow a set of principles.
 Offsets need to be: transparent; real, measurable and verified; additional; not double counted; and permanent.

 This is why we focus on offsets generated from permanent forests.
 To ensure that offsetting is effective we also regularly monitor forests within our portfolio.
 For large projects this includes a comprehensive site verification audit every five years.
-Offsets generated by PFSI Forests are called PFSI New Zealand Units (PFSI NZUs).
+Offsets generated by permanent registered forests are called PFSI or PP89 Units (PFSI/PP89 NZUs).

 If you want to know more about credible carbon offsets, MfE has published a Guidance for voluntary emissions offsetting.